Artchibald/WTW-illustrator-script/README.md

 Liaised with Diane, and created new version with design team amends Run test scripts multpile times to make sure every thing is working as expected Tomorrow I am packaging to send a copy to the design team, they seemed very happy so far!

+## Post initial contract amends

+mon 20 june 2 hours Diane asked for less folders to speed up script and to remove double dashes.
+Done and sent  back to her.